Dashboard Settings

 To edit existing NTP server configurations, click + on any of the configured NTP servers, make your edits as needed, and save the edited configurations.

-Configuring External Syslog
+Configuring Syslog

 Before you begin

-• If you plan on using FQDN in the Hostname/IP Address field while configuring the external syslog server, set up the certificate for the external syslog server with a proper FQDN entry in the Common Name or the DNS entry in the Subject Alternative Names.
-Enter this information in the Hostname/IP Address field while configuring the external syslog.
+• If you plan on using FQDN in the Hostname/IP Address field while configuring the syslog server, set up the certificate for the syslog server with a proper FQDN entry in the Common Name or the DNS entry in the Subject Alternative Names.
+Enter this information in the Hostname/IP Address field while configuring the syslog.

 Procedure